mvolkmann/blog/src/smalltalk/50-databases.md

 set the `DYLD_LIBRARY_PATH` environment variable and an attempt is made to open an `ODBCConnetion`, the error message "External module not found" will be displayed.
+(My "ActiveRecord" package checks for this in the `establishConnection:dbType:` method and signals an `ActiveRecordError` if the environment variable is not set.)

 TODO: In macOS, you may be able to set that environment variable in a way that makes it accessible to apps that are started